Multi-Agent Actor-Critics in Autonomous Cyber Defense: Related Work

 \section{Related Work}

 \cite{wiebe2023learning} explored both independent Deep Q-Learning(IDQ) and QMIX \cite{sunehag2017value} in a cooperative setting.
-QMIX is a enhanced version in the sense that it decomposes overall central action valie Q into multiple non-negative Local Q values respective to each agent.
+QMIX is a enhanced version in the sense that it decomposes overall central action value Q into multiple non-negative Local Q values respective to each agent.
 It compared IDQ and QMIX across three scenarios: Confidentiality, Integrity, Availability.
-The results showed QMIX outperformed IDQ due to it's ability to consider more information when computing a central Q value while IDQ only consider each agent's local observations.
+The results showed QMIX outperformed IDQ due to its ability to consider more information when computing a central Q value while IDQ only consider each agent's local observations.

-\cite{contractor2024learning} utilized DIAL \cite{foerster2016learning} to explore the effectiveness of the communication in the multi-agent CybORG backed environment. \cite{sukhbaatar2016learning} went a step further to model the communication among the agents.
+\cite{contractor2024learning} utilized Differentiable Inter-Agent Learning(DIAL) \cite{foerster2016learning} to explore the effectiveness of the communication in the multi-agent CybORG backed environment. \cite{sukhbaatar2016learning} went a step further to model the communication among the agents.
 In this study, the author compared DIAL with and without communication and QMIX in several phases.
-It showed the DIAL with communication outperformed it's counter-partner DIAL without communication.
-It also performs comparable to QMIX due to which utilized the fully observed environment in the critic.

-In this paper, we explore using AC base algorithms since AC provides a more general RL learning framework.
+It showed the DIAL with communication outperformed its counter-partner DIAL without communication.
+It also performs comparable to QMIX due to the utilization of the fully observed environment in the critic.
+Although given the successful usage of the above algorithms, they are lack of scalability due to the nature of the value-based algorithms.
+These value-based algorithms need to pre-define a fixed set of agents.
+Action selection is based on the individual agent's value.
+This prevent large scale deployment.
+To close this gap, we explore using AC base algorithms since AC provides a more general RL learning framework.
 It fits the generalized policy iteration paradigm which is fundamental to nearly all RL learning algorithms.
 Secondly it can be naturally applied to both continuous and discrete action spaces by only adjusting the actor outputs.
 With stochastic discrete policy, the actor needs to output a categorical distribution and takes a sample from it.
 With continuous actions space, the actor outputs a Gaussian distribution and takes a sample of it or through reparameteration trick \cite{kingma2013auto}.
 Actor also can outputs a deterministic vector of real values with continues action space \cite{silver2014deterministic}.
 Lastly Actor-critic is more scalable during training by applying parameter sharing when facing the homologous agent environments.